AWSW-de/AWSW-ESP32-flash-script/README.md

 <img src="./Images/image1.png">

-!
-IMPORTANT: You are using this script at your own risk. !
+!!!
+IMPORTANT: You are using this script at your own risk !!!